Sleepover (film): Reception

+Box office

-The film underperformed, opening at #10 in the box office with $4,171,226.
-The film would later make $9,436,390 in the United States and $712,563 internationally, resulting in a $10,148,953 gross worldwide, on a $10 million budget.
+The film underperformed, opening at #10 in the box office with $4.2 million.
+The film would later make $9.4 million in the United States and $712,563 internationally, resulting in a $10,148,953 gross worldwide, on a $10 million budget.

+Critical response

 On Rotten Tomatoes, the film has an approval rating of 15% based on 101 reviews, with an average rating of 3.7/10.
 The site's critics' consensus reads, "Tween girls will enjoy this sugar coated fluff, but others will find Sleepover a snooze."
 On Metacritic the film has a score of 33% based on reviews from 29 critics, indicating "generally unfavorable reviews".

-Legacy

-The film received a resurgence in popularity after YouTuber Drew Gooden made a video reviewing the movie.